 Well, to put it simply, idealising niceness is about the self, making it a shadow of kindness, which is about others.

-Wanting to be nice person is really about wants to be liked.
+Wanting to be a nice person is really about wanting to be liked.
 You know how you can tell?
 Nice people often avoid confrontation, even when it’s necessary.
 Confrontation is decidedly not nice.
 It doesn’t feel good (except you’re the kind of person who actually enjoys it, which is a different issue), and it definitely doesn’t leave the person on the receiving end with warm feelings about you.
 But sometimes it’s necessary, and the willingness to recognise those times and do it even when you don’t feel like is one sign of real maturity.

 (Did I mention I’m also suspicious of an enjoyment of being confrontational?)